preciofishbone/OmniaDocsG2/general-assets/document-picker/index.rst

-Document Picker
+Document picker
 =================

-The Document Picker is used in various places in Omnia where documents is selected.
-What will actually be available in the picker depends on settings in Omnia Admin.
+The document picker is used in various places in Omnia where documents is selected.
+What will actually be available in the picker depends on settings in Omnia admin.
 Here's an example:

 .. image:: document-picker-example-new.png

-Use the Document Picker this way:
+Use the document picker this way:

 1. Select tab if more than one is shown.
 2. Select a document.